Michael Dillon (I.R.S. revenue officer): James F. Bradley

 James F. Bradley was convicted of first degree manslaughter before the Supreme Court of New York.
 His conviction was upheld on appeal by the Supreme Court Appellate Division, but was reversed by the Court of Appeals of New York.
+In 1997, Bradley pleaded guilty to first degree manslaughter.
+He was released on time served in April 1997 since he was 77 and in poor health.

 Legacy

 In 1987, the U.S. Courthouse in Buffalo, New York was rededicated as the Michael J. Dillon Memorial United States Courthouse.
 Also in honor of Dillon, the IRS named a national "Michael Dillon Revenue Officer of the Year Award".
 This is the most prestigious award that a Revenue Officer can receive and is presented personally by the Director of Field Collection, citing the recipient's dedication, outstanding skills and commitment to quality service.
 In this award, the memory of Michael Dillon lives on while serving as a reminder that the job of a Revenue Officer is not without significant dangers.